-Before the enactment of the FAST Act, the amount reported as transfer to (from) surplus represented the amount necessary to equate surplus with capital paid-in, in accordance with the Board of Governor's policy.
-Subsequent to the enactment of the FAST Act, the amount reported as transfer to (from) surplus represents the amount necessary to maintain surplus at an amount equal to the Bank's allocated portion of the aggregate surplus limitation.
+Before the enactment of the FAST Act, the amount reported as transfer from surplus represented the amount necessary to equate surplus with capital paid-in, in accordance with the Board of Governor's policy.
+Subsequent to the enactment of the FAST Act, the amount reported as transfer from surplus represents the amount necessary to maintain surplus at an amount equal to the Bank's allocated portion of the aggregate surplus limitation.

 On December 28, 2015, the Reserve Banks reduced the aggregate surplus to the \$10 billion limit in the FAST Act by remitting \$19.3 billion to the Treasury.
-The Bank's share of this remittance was \$201 million, which is reported as a component of "Earnings remittances to the Treasury: Required by the Federal Reserve Act, as amended by the FAST Act" in the Bank's Statements of Income and Comprehensive Income, and in the table above.
+The Bank's share of this remittance was \$201 million, which is reported as a component of "Earnings remittances to the Treasury: Required by the Federal Reserve Act" in the Bank's Statements of Operations, and in the table above.